electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

  - In the pop up choose your device and click **Assign**
 ![Assign device](https://imgur.com/8VjrXqB.png)

- - Near the bottom of the IDE is the logs window where you can find your agent url.
-It will look something like this ```"https://agent.electricimp.com/szPc0sLfAqlu"```
+ - Near the bottom of the IDE is the logs window where you can find agent url of your device.
+It will look similar to this ```"https://agent.electricimp.com/szPc0sLfAqlu"``` BlinkUp app showed the same url after successfull blink up.
- - Make a note of your agent url.
-You will need the it when creating your connected app in Salesforce.
+ - Make a note of the agent url.
+You will need it when creating your connected app in Salesforce.

 ![IDE code windows](https://imgur.com/x5fGsNP.png)